 Think of the purchases you've made with the goal of increasing your own happiness.
 Consider the stuff you have purchased in the past- cars, jewelry, furniture or clothing for example.
 Now compare it to a purchase you made that gave you a life experience such as a trip, concert, sporting event or a dinner with friends.

 Which of these purchases made you happier?

-Even bad experiences, over time can become better in the rear view mirror.
+Even bad experiences, over time can become better in the rearview mirror.
 A funny memory that brings laughter for years to come.

-Studies consistently show people would rather have a large number of smaller pleasures than a small number of larger ones.
+In addition, studies consistently show people would rather have a large number of smaller pleasures than a small number of larger ones.

 While abundance is the enemy of appreciation, scarcity is our greatest ally.